David5p/geography-quiz/README.md

 ### Visitor Goals

-The target audience for The Capitals and Country Quiz are:
+The target audience for The Capitals and Countries Quiz are:

 - Teenagers and adults who are quiz and trivia enthusiasts.
 - Upper Primary to Secondary school students looking to test their knowledge.